robin17singh/PontoonCardGame-Javascript/README.md

 The player must have a higher scoring hand than the dealer to win, otherwise the dealer wins.

 Execution of code:
-Just open index.html in browser.
+Just open index.html in browser or using Inspect Element feature in browser.